Official Cantonese translations of English names for British officials: General guidelines

 The early translation method mainly focused on phonetic or homophonic translation of an official's family name.
 As the system matured, the official's given names started having a role to play.
 The translation process has become very sophisticated in modern times.
 There is a considerable emphasis on localisation and domestication instead of phonetic imitation of the English pronunciation.
-Furthermore, matters that are culturally only significant to local Hong Kongers, especially for the middle-to-upper class, but not so much to foreigners, like aesthetic values of different calligraphic styles of the characters on an East Asian seal or chop, divinatory feng-shui and suan-ming assessment of the character total stroke count, etc. are all part of the translation service.
-The Consulate-General has revealed a summary of general guidelines that they now follow for the process:
+Furthermore, matters that are culturally only significant to local Hongkongers, especially for the middle-to-upper class, but not so much to foreigners, like aesthetic values of different calligraphic styles of the characters on an East Asian seal or chop, divinatory feng-shui and suan-ming assessment of the character total stroke count, etc. are all part of the translation service.

+The Consulate-General has revealed some general guidelines that they now follow for the process: